Best cities to work in Serbia for foreigners and expats

 What are the best cities for foreigners and expats to work from in Serbia?

-For sure, the highest paying jobs in Serbia are in the IT sector, which are available in numerous prominent cities like Belgrde, Novi Sad or Nis.
+For sure, the highest paying jobs in Serbia are in the IT sector, which are available in numerous prominent cities like Belgrade, Novi Sad or Nis.
 However, this type of work can also be done remotely, without you needing to report to an office in Serbia.
 Another high source of income can be from your own business.
 Depending on your niche, you can have reach in multiple spots in Serbia.

 Belgrade